ptdk1020/ptdk1020.github.io/_posts/2021-01-19-housing-prices-using-regressions.md

 Submitting this gives a score of 0.1249, which is similiar to the Lasso and Ridge scores.

 #### Stacking
-Linear combination of different solutions could improve the predictions.
+Linear combination of different predictors could improve the prediction.

 ```python